relianz/Random-Numbers/README.md

 The estimates are implemented as static methods in the class `RandomNumbers.Statistics`.

+## Storing numbers
+The [INumberStorage](RandomNumbers/RandomNumbers/Storage/NumberStorage.cs) interface defines methods for storing the generated random numbers.

+### CSV file storage
+If the toggle switch _Store numbers in file_ is set to _On_ on the user interface, a file selection dialog will be displayed at the beginning of random number generation.
+Class [CsvFileStorage](RandomNumbers/RandomNumbers/Storage/CsvFileStorage.cs) stores the random numbers in the selected CSV file with a semicolon as a separator between integers and scaled values:

+    -40;0
+    19;0,59
+    -16;0,24
+    59;0,99
+    52;0,92
+    .
+    .
+    .

+You can read the file with Microsoft Excel, for example.

 ## Limitations
 The following limitations currently exist:
 1. Constant size of image bitmap (512 x 512 pixels)